dig-ie/dig-ie/README.md

       <img src="https://github.com/dig-ie/dig-ie/assets/101150281/d996c005-ad71-49a9-9088-3411008614a0" alt="Sua Foto" style="width: 1000px; height: auto; margin-right: 20px;">
     </td>
     <td>
 🔭🏢 I'm from Recife/PE, I'm 22 years old and I'm passionate about programming and technology.
 Each project and challenge reinforces my passion for this area.
-I've worked in software support, and I'm currently a full stack junior developer. 🏫💬 I completed the higher education course in systems analysis and development and went to the technological "Onboard" residency at the Porto Digital park/technology hub.
-In this position, I participated in challenges, projects and mentoring that improved my skills, in addition to development, collaboration, teamwork, effective communication, time management and prioritization.
+I worked in software support and am currently a junior full stack developer. 🏫💬 I completed a higher education course in systems analysis and development and did the “Onboard” technological residency at the Porto Digital technology park/pole, in which I participated in challenges, projects and mentoring that improved my skills, in addition to development, collaboration, work in team, effective communication, time management and prioritization.
     </td>
   </tr>
 </table>